jeremypaton/potatodo/README.md

 ## Notes

 - **Speed to feedback > polish.** I prioritized shipping an alpha quickly to evaluate the “3 tasks/day + streak + tamagotchi” concept.
-- **Simple state with a single manager.** `AppManager.swift` currently centralizes app state, prioritizing iteration speed.
+- **Simple state** with a single data store `potatodo/DataModels.swift` and manager `AppManager.swift`.
+Centralizing state increases development speed, but these would need to be broken up for modularity if project scope expanded.
-- **Placeholder graphics and UI.** This was a MVP funcitonal prototype so animations and UI are very basic.
+- **Placeholder graphics and UI.** This was a MVP funcitonal prototype so animations and UI are very basic. y